 “Accordingly, it has been suggested that low oxygen levels and high moisture can stimulate granulation tissue formation…”

 In either instance, because slaked lime is so powerful and can seriously damage tissue if used improperly, I would only apply it once per day maximum and I would never use it on mucosal tissue (lips, nose, eye area, udder or sheath area, or rectal/vaginal area).
 And make very sure you don’t get any of it in your eyes (or your horse’s eyes) or it can cause blindness.
+For all these reasons, I would definitely try zinc oxide first!

 “The converse approach has therefore been used to treat hypergranulation – vapour permeable dressings (increased oxygen) with low moisture (absorbent dressing) to replace any occlusive dressing that may have been used.”